Telephone Triage

 Patients rarely present with the classic picture of any disease.
 Presentations vary due to age, immune response, medical history, and the timing of the call in relation to the disease process.
 Thus, telenurses must carefully navigate the multitude of possible presentations.

-The nurse documents the impression using the patient’s own words (eg., headache, nosebleed, vaginal bleeding) to describe the problem, then adds modifiers or qualifiers to designate the level of acuity.
+The nurse documents the impression using the patient’s own words (e.g., headache, nosebleed, vaginal bleeding) to describe the problem, then adds modifiers or qualifiers to designate the level of acuity.
 For example, using a pain scale of 1–10, the nurse might document as follows: “abdominal pain, 9/10, sudden onset” or “ankle pain, 4/10, trauma history.”

 (See also “Selecting the Correct Guideline” later in this course.)

-STEP 3: DISPOSITION AND ADVICE (PLANNING AND INTERVENTION)
+STEP 4: DISPOSITION AND ADVICE (PLANNING)

 - Home treatment advice often includes first aid instructions related to over-the-counter medications and common self-care strategies.